goodtube4u/goodtube/README.md

 - This is for advanced users only.
 - It allows you to add your own video servers to the list.
+- If you're hosting your own video server as per the above instructions, but need to change the web address or settings, this provides an easy way to do that.

 **To add a custom video server**